GRCJP/Resume-Builder-Public/documentation/resume-guidance.md

 # How to Build a Resume That Opens Doors
-*By AJ - GRC Engineering Club*
+*Industry Strategy for GRC Professionals*

-This guidance is the foundation of the GRC Resume Builder.
-Every feature was built around these principles.
+This guidance represents proven resume strategy principles that informed the development of the GRC Resume Builder tool.

 ## The Resume Isn't a Biography, It's a Signal